anisotropi4/goldfinch/README.md

 1) create_table.py: Based on column names in a tsv file-format this python3 script create a postgres import script

-For the file called 'CORPUS.tsv' run the script to creates the import script 'table_CORPUS.sql':
+..For the file called 'CORPUS.tsv' run the script to create the table create/import script 'table_CORPUS.sql':

 `$ bin/create_table.py CORPUS.tsv`

-To import the file 'CORPUS.tsv' with user 'finch' on the postgres server 'raven' run into the table table_corpus:
+..To import the file 'CORPUS.tsv'into the table table_corpus (database user 'finch' and postgres server 'raven') run:

 `$ < table_CORPUS.sql psql -U finch -h raven`

-The table created will be lowercase 'table_corpus'
+..* The tablename is lowercase 'table_corpus'
-All columns are varchar by default but can be edited in the import script Edit the create_table.py script as indentified in the script to supports csv rather than tsv import
+..* All columns are varchar by default but can be changed in the import script ahead of the import ..* csv is also supported by editing the create_table.py script